genepi-freiburg/metaGWASmanager/README.md

 Besides the study-specific folders, it should also contain two additional directories:

 - *00_ARCHIVE*.
 If a specific-study re-upload the phenotype summary statistics, perhaps due to the detection of an error, CAs will archive the previous version in this directory.
 - *00_SUMMARY*.
-The outcomes from performing cross-study phenotype summaries in the **Phase 3 - CA: Check & Approve Phenotypes Files** will be stored in this location.
+The output from performing cross-study phenotype summaries, in the **Phase 3 - CA: Check & Approve Phenotypes Files**, will be stored in this location.

 #### GWAS Upload
-The GWAS results (output of **Phase 4 - SA: Perform Associations Analysis**) submitted by the SAs will be stored in the *uploads/assoc* directory.
+The GWAS results (output of **Phase 4 - SA: Perform Associations Analysis**) submitted by the SAs, will be stored in the *uploads/assoc* directory.
 This directory will contain a folder for each study that has submitted genetic summary statistics.

 ```{r, eval=FALSE}